yurimarca/build-ml-pipeline-for-short-term-rental-prices/README.md

 This project builds an **end-to-end Machine Learning pipeline** to estimate rental prices for short-term stays in New York City.
 The pipeline focuses on data preparation, modeling, testing, and deployment to ensure it can be easily reused for weekly retraining.

+For this project, Weights and Biases is used to track the experiments and artifacts.
+Here is the link to my public W&B project: [https://wandb.ai/yurimarca-ai/nyc_airbnb/](https://wandb.ai/yurimarca-ai/nyc_airbnb/)

 ---

 ## Project Setup